alexovchinnicov/trivy/README.md

 # trivy
-Build and publish custom Trivy image with pre-downloaded bases
+Build and publish custom Trivy image with pre-downloaded bases.